arashabadi/playground/SETUP/README.md

 ### UAB Cheaha Supercomputer
 - where Alabama's natural beauty meets computational chaos, because nothing says "high-performance computing" like a server room that occasionally gets visited by curious raccoons!

-- Information on all partitions](https://docs.rc.uab.edu/cheaha/hardware/#summary).
+- [Information on all partitions](https://docs.rc.uab.edu/cheaha/hardware/#summary).
 The only partitions that have access to GPUs are the amperenodes and pascalnodes.
 - [Cheaha User Guide](https://docs.rc.uab.edu/)
 -----
 ### Running interactive RStudio session on top of created anaconda environment